Half of European democracies suffer erosion, Africa shows resilience: Watchdog report

 On a positive note, Africa remained resilient in the face of instability.
 Countries including The Gambia, Niger and Zambia all saw improvements in democratic quality, the report said.

-In its annual report, the watchdog said that democratic institutions were being undermined by issues such as restrictions on freedom of expression and increasing distrust in the legitimacy of elections.
+In its annual report, the watchdog said that democratic institutions were being undermined by restrictions on freedom of expression and increasing distrust in the legitimacy of elections.

 Several factors, such as the Russia-Ukraine war, high inflation, a looming global recession, climate change and the pandemic pose significant challenges to the health of democracies worldwide.